ContactInfectious Disease Task Force

 As part of this community’s culture of mutual care and accountability, we all will:

-- Secure a COVID-19 vaccine or complete the paperwork required for a medical or non-medical exemption.
+- Be up-to-date on COVID vaccines or complete the paperwork required for a medical or non-medical exemption.
+You are up to date with your COVID-19 vaccines when you have received all doses in the primary series and all boosters recommended for you, when eligible (CDC, August 2022).
 Employees should affirm their vaccination status using this form.
 Students should upload vaccine documentation using the medical portal maintained by the Hamre Center.

 - Wash hands regularly throughout the day or use hand sanitizer when soap and water aren’t readily available

 - Cover coughs and sneezes with sleeve or elbow

 - Follow Macalester’s guidelines to isolate after receiving a positive COVID-19 test result.
 For more details, refer to the COVID-19 FAQ.